Dreaker75/re-emerald/README.md

  - Made some slight tweaks to some of the Seafloor Cavern rooms

 ## Other changes:
+ - Added an extra text speed option that display all the text instantly, which is turned on by default
  - All trade evolutions now have an extra evolution method
    - Pokemon that evolve by trade while holding an item now also evolve by levelling up while holding said item
    - Pokemon that evolve by trade without an item now evolve by levelling up when knowing a specific move: